 Start to A 1 1

-to B 1 3
+A to B 1 3

 C to D

 D to E

 a lab, could be expressed as a function of time and the force of gravity alone.
 Since there were five divisions in the ramp for a total of 25 inches, (1 + 3 + 5 + 7 + 9), and the pivotal roll was five seconds, he could say that a ball rolling down one of these ramps at gravity's command traveled

-In terms of the ramp, "in 1 second, a ball rolled 1^2 inches, in 2 seconds 2^2 inches, in 5 seconds 5^2 inches and so on."(4) What was equivocally equivalently important was that the math table, the law, and its equation did not say anything about radius or weight, or anything
+In terms of the ramp, "in 1 second, a ball rolled 1^2 inches, in 2 seconds 2^2 inches, in 5 seconds 5^2 inches and so on."-4 What was equivocally equivalently important in the exercise was that the math table, the law, and its equation did not say anything further about radius

 Time(in seconds) Distance(in inches)